 Entries must be RECENT (completed within the last two years) and original works.
 Copies, patterns, commercial art, or class work will not be accepted.
 Each artist may submit a maximum of two entries.

 Artwork must be suitably prepared for display (i.e., framed and wired, ready for hanging; under glass or plexiglass as appropriate, etc.).

 If you would like to be included in the virtual exhibit, please email a JPEG of your art (less than 10MB) to firstname.lastname@example.org.

 It would be helpful if you would include a short statement on each work you are submitting.

 The submission deadline is Wednesday, September 13, 2023.

-The show will close at 5 pm on Tuesday, November 28.
+Accepted artwork will be on display at Stevenson Community Library from October 7–October 31.The exhibit will close at the end of Tuesday, October 31.
 Artwork may be picked up the following week during library open hours or at another time by arrangement.

 Participating artists are on our mailing list, which is subject to public records requests.
 Please notify us if you want to be removed from this list.